-Term Deposit wich started at Date + 60 days > Date at which ended THAT Long Term Deposit on the verbalisations given in the ORM schema.
+An (E)ER view can easily be derived as well by uniting all clusterings except for the lowest ones, but interpreting these as attributes.
+The (E)ER view on this domain is given in Fig. 16.
+The version we used there is based on the one discussed in [3].
+Differing extended ER versions use different notations for this concept [19, 18, 21].
+The names for attributes in this diagram are simply based on the verbalisations given in the ORM schema.
 For most ER modellers, the concept of using elaborate verbalisations is new.
 One could allow for the specification of specific attribute names to, for example, abbreviate with minimum deposit of MoneyAmount (\$)+ to MinDeposit.
 In this article we do not discuss naming conventions in detail but rather focus on the underlying conceptual issues.
-In [BBMP95] we have provided a more detailed study of the relationship between different ER versions and ORM.
+In [5] we have provided a more detailed study of the relationship between different ER versions and ORM.
 A detailed case study is also presented there, in which the different concepts underlying these modelling techniques are related, together with a mapping of the (graphical) concepts between the two classes of data modelling techniques.